Types of Drayage

 5. Door to Door Drayage

 Although uncommon, door to door drayage involves collecting goods at one location and transporting them directly to a home or business.
-There are several reasons this might occur, such as in the case of port drayage, where supply could come into a city, and a truck uses a container to deliver small loads to different buyers.
+There are several reasons this might occur, such as in the case of port drayage, where supply could come into a city, and a network of trucks delivers small loads to different buyers.

 Containerized cargo is often the most suitable way to move goods that are separated to go to different locations and allows for more accessible transportation.
 For smaller items, a home delivery service is often the best way to improve customer satisfaction.